misonuma/recursum/README.md

 ```

 You need to set the same arguments as those used for training except for `-gpu` and `-n_processes`.
-You can also use our checkpoint in `model/yelp/recursum-stable` and `model/amazon/recursum-stable` by adding `-stable` flag.
+You can also use our checkpoints by downloading them from [here](https://drive.google.com/file/d/1gwdJzF6PZzB3taBnhYD1QOzsksUxBBh3/view?usp=sharing).
+Put them in `model/yelp/recursum-stable` or `model/amazon/recursum-stable` and run the script above with `-stable` flag.

 ### Acknowledgement